Projects

 Anthrax Mediated Delivery System

-Using an isolated protein from anthrax, we effectively brainstormed a cargo delivery system, allowing for DNA modification and protein production in bacteria
+Effectively brainstormed a cargo delivery system using anthrax components for DNA modification and protein production in bacteria

 2nd Place Winner @ Biopunk Hackathon